 - Track which reporters have written about us before so we know that they’re warm contacts when pitching

 - Be able to do my job more quickly and easily because I can scan for which reporters write about a particular topic

 I’ve heard of a few tools out there that might do something similar, in my case the good ol’ spreadsheet method has worked just fine for me for years.

 SETTING UP A MEDIA LIST

-When I was at Getaround, we organized the spreadsheet by city, so Portland, D.C., San Francisco and Chicago (all of the cities Getaround is in ? ).
-Worked well for us then!
+When I was at Getaround, we organized the spreadsheet by the city, so Portland, D.C., San Francisco and Chicago and it worked well for us then!

 Now at Buffer, instead of having multiple tabs, I’ve just expanded my columns to add more descriptors.

 I usually start with a really simple spreadsheet and then add more columns depending on what pops up.
 Here are all the columns I have in my media list at Buffer right now:

 - Last emailed